Best cost performance? I benchmarked an AMD instance on GCP.

 The architecture is naturally x86_64, and the instruction set is compatible with Intel Xeon.

-SIMD instructions are compatible up to AVX2.
-However, since SIMD instructions themselves have limited use opportunities in general server applications, this is considered necessary and sufficient.
+SIMD instructions are supported up to AVX2.
+However, since SIMD instructions themselves are only used in limited situations for general server applications, this may be sufficient.

-The model name is Intel(R) Xeon(R) CPU @ 2.80GHz, and the specific model number seems to be masked.
+The model name is Intel(R) Xeon(R) CPU @ 2.80GHz, but the specific model number appears to be masked.

-Additionally, avx512 flags have been added to Flags, indicating that the CPU supports AVX512 (512-bit wide SIMD instructions).
+Additionally, an avx512 flag has been added to the Flags, indicating that the CPU supports AVX512 (512-bit SIMD instructions).

-The EPYC instance supports up to AVX2 (256-bit width SIMD instructions), so it is likely to exhibit high performance in processes that can use SIMD instructions (and compatible programs) such as video encoding and image conversion.
+EPYC instances only support up to AVX2 (256-bit SIMD instructions), so it's likely to deliver high performance in processes (and programs) that use SIMD instructions, such as video encoding and image conversion.

 This time, we will use UnixBench as the benchmark software.

-Both the EPYC instance and the Xeon instance are booted from the same image (centos-7-v20211105), and we run yum -y update once before running the benchmark.
+Both the EPYC and Xeon instances were booted from the same image (centos-7-v20211105), and a yum -y update was run before running the benchmark.

-The kernel, GCC, and UnixBench versions of the execution environment are as follows.
+The kernel, GCC, and UnixBench versions used in the execution environment are as follows:

 Linux Kernel 3.10.0-1160.49.1.el7.x86_64